 A Tower View Stories LLC Project

-About the Book
+About the Story

 Hidden in Plain Sight is unlike any other work on triathlon.
-It is at once a history, a biography, and a study in endurance — a vivid chronicle of the sport’s evolution from Don Shanahan’s beginnings and the early multi-sport experiments of the 1970s to The First Triathlon™ in 1974 and triathlon’s Olympic debut in Sydney, Australia, in 2000.
+It is at once a history, a biography, and a study in endurance, a vivid chronicle of the sport’s evolution from Don Shanahan’s beginnings and the early multi-sport experiments of the 1970s to The First Triathlon™ in 1974 and triathlon’s Olympic debut in Sydney, Australia, in 2000.

 What makes this book truly distinctive is its grounding in firsthand testimony from the originator of that inaugural race.
-Each chapter explores a different dimension of triathlon — its origins, its scientific foundations, and its social and cultural evolution — ultimately revealing the human story behind the balance of work, life, training, and racing.
+Each chapter explores a different dimension of triathlon — its origins, its scientific foundations, and its social and cultural evolution, ultimately revealing the human story behind the balance of work, life, training, and racing.
 A special section features an in-depth conversation with Don Shanahan, giving readers the rare opportunity to experience a personal Question-and-Answer session with the man who started it all.

 Eyewitness & Legacy